Abstract

 example, is currently developing a prototype system for exploring corpus-based

 approaches to conjecture in the humanities.
-As Juola explains, his idea is to
+As Juola explains, his idea is to program

-program the computer "to make essentially random emendations to
+the computer “to make essentially random

-(Patrick Juola, email to the aurthor, 3 Oct.
+(Patrick Juola, email to the author, 3 Oct.
 2008.)
-Noting that this data-driven approach can be extended in a variety of ways, Juola emphasizes the versatility of the comparative framework he is proposing:
+Noting that this data-driven approach can be extended in a variety of ways,

-category B] more than [Works in Category 2].
+B] more than [Works in Category 2].

-(Juola, email to the
+(Juola, email to the author, 3 Oct.
+2008.)

 The promise of Juola's corpus-based conjectural criticism, however, is predicated on

-the kind of mass digitization from which humanities researchers, as Christine
+the kind of mass digitization from which humanities researchers, as Christine Borgman

-Borgman emphasizes in
+emphasizes in

-Scholarship in the Digital Age,
+Scholarship in the Digital Age, have thus

 [43] The

-data content layer, moreover, lacks
+content layer, moreover, lacks the infrastructural support that libraries,

-traditionally provided for the
+institutions, and publishers have traditionally provided for the

 document content layer.

-[44] The problem is exacerbated in the humanities by the fact that the
+exacerbated in the humanities by the fact that the distinction between data and

-distinction between data and publications (or data and documents) is fuzzy to begin
+publications (or data and documents) is fuzzy to begin with [

-Borgman 2007, 219].
-If we can create the kind of institutional incentives recommended by Borgman to develop, manage, and curate the data content layer, then perhaps a new practice of conjecture will follow.
+incentives recommended by Borgman to develop, manage, and curate the data content

 Acknowledgments